SamOBrienOlinger/drf-spoodle-space/README.md

 ## **Summary**
   This social platform provides Users with an opportunity to connect and share photographs, and even information about owning, training and taking care of a breed of dog called Cockapoos, one of Ireland's newest, most popular and much-loved dog breeds.

-  Unlike many other social networking platforms, this project offers Users a unique way to create and participate in their own community of likeminded people with a shared identity that self-sustains itslef.
+  Unlike many other social networking platforms, this project offers Users a unique way to create and participate in their own community of likeminded people with a shared identity that self-sustains itself.
 A fundamental intended outcome is to produces a sense of belonging that cannot be found elsewhere.

-The site is designed to engage as wide a range as possible of millions of potential Users around the world, inculding:
+The site is designed to engage as wide a range as possible of millions of potential Users around the world, including:

-* families, couples and individuls who already have a Cockapoo or two that are eager to learn more about the history and nature of the breed of their fun furry companions.
+* families, couples and individuals who already have a Cockapoo or two that are eager to learn more about the history and nature of the breed of their fun furry companions.

 * folks who would like to find out more about taking care of their dog so their hairy little buddy stays happy and healthy.